 I get it – Death is complicated, absurd, icky & often scary.
 I am here as a ‘brave’ space for you to be fully present with any of your anxieties, questions and curiosities.
-I will walk alongside you as we journey into the unknown and together, we’ll support you gaining greater clarity in your relationship with Death & Dying.
+I will walk alongside you as we journey into the unknown, and together we’ll support you in gaining greater clarity with your relationship with Death & Dying.

 Thank you so much for visiting the site, and if I can ever be of service to you – never hesitate to reach out!

 The most impactful death of my Life thus far is my grandmother's.

 - Dorothy 'Dot' Wynne died swiftly in a car accident, November of 2019.
 My Grandfather, on the other hand, experienced a decade long struggle with Parkinson's, but my Grandmother was by his side every night until the day he died.
 Her swift departure came with a strange peace: a beauty in knowing there was no time to worry, or stress on anybody taking care of her the same way she dutifully tended to my grandfather - She would've hated that...

 “You have to grow from the inside out.
 None can teach you, none can make you spiritual.
 There is no other teacher but your own soul.”

 - Swami Vivekananda

 "We all become important when we realize our goal//

 Should be to figure out our role within the context of the whole

 And yeah, rock and roll is fun, but if you ever hear someone//